ahmad-arman/reading-note/read02a.md

 We talk a bout markdown program (visual studia code )

-`What is a markdown:`
+What is a markdown:

-this program you can control in of thes  document,formatting words as bold or italic,adding images,creating lists and some thing else <br>
+this program you can control in of thes  document,formatting words as bold or italic,adding images,creating lists and some thing else <b

 ----------------------------

-`Let we talk some example in mark down:`
+Let we talk some example in mark down:

 |           input     |              output         |